Funding Opportunities

 Unilateral Funding - Czechia

-TREND Programme │ Technology Agency of the Czech Republic
+SIGMA Programme│ Technology Agency of the Czech Republic

 Unilateral Funding for SMEs and Partners - Germany and Bavaria